 What Causes Root Canal?
 Understanding Tooth Infection

 So, what exactly is happening in your mouth that makes a root canal necessary?
 The keyword here is infection.
-This post will break down in plain, easy language exactly What Causes a Root Canal, how to spot the signs, and what you can do to keep your pearly whites healthy and happy.
-Whether you live right here in Launceston or anywhere else, understanding the causes is the first big step towards prevention.
+This post will break down in plain, easy language exactly what causes a root canal, how to spot the signs, and what you can do to maintain good oral health and strong teeth.

 What is a Root Canal?